waldronmatt/musicWebTemplate/README.md

 Free website template built for musicians / artists wishing to promote their music and connect to their audience.
 Includes a mailing list form, local music player, YouTube video player, and picture modal.

+To view a live demo of this website, go to: http://waldronmatthew.com/websites/music/index.html

 ## Getting Started

 To edit the mailing list: